GovAlta/adsp-monorepo/docs/tutorials/status-service/health.md

 You can use the [Tenant Admin Webapp](https://adsp.alberta.ca) to

-- configure which applications you want monitored
+- register which applications you want monitored
 - control monitoring
 - view health checks

 in addition to working with the application status.
 The latter is covered [here](/adsp-monorepo/tutorials/status-service/status.html).

-### Monitoring an Application
+### Registering an Application

 To monitor an application's health you simply got to the Tenant Admin Webapp's _Status Service_ page and click the _Add Application_ button.